secretstartups/handbook/people-group/learning-and-development/certifications/gitlab-101/index.html.md

 ### Who can benefit from this 101 training?

 Everyone at GitLab needs to know how to use GitLab and be technical to some level.
-This training is geared toward GitLab team members who are in non-engineering roles (i.e. recruiting, peopleops, marketing, finance, etc) and/or have not used a DevOps tool like GitLab before.
+This training is geared toward GitLab team members who are in non-engineering roles (i.e. talent acquisition, peopleops, marketing, finance, etc) and/or have not used a DevOps tool like GitLab before.
 This can also be helpful for non-engineering people outside of GitLab wanting to learn how to use GitLab for personal projects.

 ###  When should this training be completed?